 This project will include a live contemporary dance performance, as well as a projection of a pre-recorded video, using the imagery of monarch butterflies to pay homage to those loved ones who have gotten lost on their journey to a new life.

-The grant will provide a gallery/community art space for BIPOC Cincinnati artists to create and put on exhibitions that highlight and celebrate their work and include different types of community engagement that relate to the themes of their practice.
+Third Space Gallery is a gallery/community space for BIPOC Cincinnati artists to create and put on exhibitions that highlight and celebrate their work and include different types of community engagement that relate to the themes of their practice.

-The film, “Incredible Spirits Walk Among Us,” will tell the story of May Namba.
+The film, “Namba,” will tell the story of May Namba.
 Born in 1922 to an Issei (first-generation) couple from Japan, May was incarcerated in 1942 at the Minidoka, one of 10 dusty, military prison camps where guards with machine guns loomed in towers.
 More than 120,000 Japanese Americans were held from 1942-1945 in interment camps.